Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 Unlike most character sheets found on [Roll20's repo](https://github.com/Roll20/roll20-character-sheets), the Pathfinder Community sheet must be edited/developed within a specific environment.
 Sheetworkers have been separated into various es modules based on their specific sheet sections or by function(s).
 It is necessary to minimally install git and node/npm.
 In order to edit the sheet locally, complete the following sections;

 ## Install Git or Desktop GUI
-You will need to fork Roll20's repository and access use Git cmd and/or Github Desktop Gui in order to access your github account.
+You will need to fork Roll20's repository and access it using Git and/or Github Desktop Gui.
 Git for [Windows](https://gitforwindows.org/)  [Linux](https://git-scm.com/download/linux).
 Github [Desktop GUI](https://desktop.github.com/download/)

 ### Install Node.js using NVM
-- you can skip these steps if you are going to setup Visual Studio Code.
-See specific instructions below.
+- you can skip these steps if you are going to setup with VScode.
+[See specific instructions below](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet?tab=readme-ov-file#specific-instructions-for-setting-up-with-vscode)
 #### Windows
 1. Download and install latest version of Node Version Manager(NVM):  https://github.com/coreybutler/nvm-windows/releases
 2. Open a **NEW** shell (Right click -> Open Git Bash Here/Git GUI Here) You can not use one which was opened before NVM is installed.